jz393/jz393.github.io/writing/sailing-the-grand-pacific.md

 At last, some lifeboats emerged, giving me a glimmer of hope.
 I braced myself to jump, intending to erase the entire ordeal from my memory as soon as I got home.
 But as the boats drew closer, I realized each looked flimsy compared to my imperfect masterpiece.
 I couldn’t bear to part with it.
 I couldn’t entrust my life to strangers who had never seen the work in my hands.
 Most of all, I couldn’t admit that the ship I’d given my youth to would not be able to save me.

 I decided to stay, watching my beloved vessel yield to the forces of nature.
 Day after day, we drifted in the dark.
-The boards groaned in apology, and my resolve morphed into dull resignation.
+The boards groaned in apology, and my resolve gradually morphed into dull resignation.
 I lay flat on the deck with my eyes shut, ready to submit to fate.

 Between flashes of lightning, I opened my eyes and glimpsed a shadow on the horizon—a small island.
 I didn’t know if we could make it.
 With the rigging in tatters, I leaned over to the side and used my arms as oars, dragging us forward in clumsy strokes until the keel scraped sand and I collapsed on the shore.